Common types of cancer

 Yoga & Exercise workshops

-Leading the Way in Prostate Health
+Leading the Way in Prostate Cancer Care

 SJMC Cancer & Radiosurgery Centre has been recognised for its leadership in cancer management.